What are ‘FemMetal Awards’?

 The nomination process takes the following procedure.

-First, eight people are chosen to form the nomination board, excluding at least one of the FemMetal team members.
+First, ten people are chosen to form the nomination board, with an eleventh kept on reserve in case a tie break is needed.
 The board members should satisfy one or more of the following qualities:

 - Music journalists